01 of 06

 Nicole's Bead Backing Embroidery Foundation

-Nicole's Bead Backing is the perfect material when a white foundations will not do.
-It is a stiffened felt like material that comes in a glorious variety of neutral and bright colors.
+Nicole's Bead Backing is the perfect material when a white foundation will not do.
+It is a stiffened felt-like material that comes in a glorious variety of neutral and bright colors.

 Nicole's Bead Backing is less expensive than Lacy's, but it is slightly less stiff.
 It still holds up well and is easy to stitch through without bending or breaking needles.Continue to 5 of 6 below.

 Natural and imitation leather and suede fabric are often used as a backing in bead embroidery, but they can also be used as a foundation material for bead embroidery.

 Natural leather and imitation leather such as ultra suede holds its shape well over time.
 It comes in a wide range of colors and is available at fabric stores, craft stores and from many online fabric stores too.
 It can be purchased in smaller pieces or by the yard—or it can even be purchased in mixed bags of scraps.

 Leather and suede are great for doing bead embroidery with heavier beads and cabochons, stones or other large beading components.

 Natural and imitation leather and suede fabrics cannot usually be dyed or colored, although they come in such a wide range of colors that you should be able to find the right one for your project.
 These fabrics are often thick and may be difficult to get a needle through.
 Make sure you take the thickness into account when purchasing.